AidenBeresford/gilgamesh-discord/README.md

 # gilgamesh-discord
-Basic open-source discord bot written in the discord.py wrapper.
+Basic open-source discord bot written in the py-cord wrapper.